lxf-gzu/vasp_small_script/README.md

 8 defect.sh:an total  defect shell script to make the point defect calcualtion with sxdefectalian simpler, it is use combined with defect_coord_center.py and dielect.py
 9 defect_coord_center.py: a script to obtain the defect coordinations to be used with sxdefectalian 10 dielect.py: A script to obtain the dielect constant with OUTCAR.
+11 m_n_supercell.py help to give m n vaules when cleave a surface